-Fonterra bosses address $605m loss

-The bosses of New Zealand's largest company are currently hosting a conference to address the enormous losses reported in its financial results for the year.
+Fonterra announces closure of Kāpiti plant, 70 jobs on the line

+Hurrell also said there were likely to be more job cuts across the business, most likely among senior roles.

+The changes come as part of a major shake-up of the business.

-This morning, Fonterra confirmed a net loss of $605 million for the July year, slightly better than expected, on asset writedowns of $826m, mainly on its offshore businesses.
+Fonterra confirmed this morning a net loss of $605 million for the July year, slightly better than expected, on asset writedowns of $826m, mainly on its offshore businesses.

 This is the worst loss the company has ever reported, far exceeding the $196m posted last year.